Treason Act 1536

 The Treason Act 1536 (28 Hen.
 8. c.
 24) was an act of the Parliament passed during the reign of Henry VIII.

 Two clauses of the Attainder of Lord Thomas Howard Act 1536 made it high treason to marry or become engaged to the King's children, sisters, paternal aunts, or his nieces or nephews without the King's written permission, or "to deflower any of them being unmarried".
 It was also treason for any of the same relatives to participate in such treason.

 Subsequent developments

 The whole act was effectively repealed by the Treason Act 1547 (1 Edw.
 6. c.
 12) in the first year of the reign of Henry's successor, Edward VI.

-The whole act was repealed by section 1(1) of, and part IV of schedule 1 to, the Statute Law (Repeals) Act 1977.
+The whole act was repealed by section 1(1) of, and part IV of schedule 1 to, the Statute Law (Repeals) Act 1977, which came into force on 16 June 1977.